 Want to know how to build a great narrative?

 The first component is you being a win for the girl.
 She has to feel like you elevate her value, both on the biological side (good genetics) and social side (good social status).

-The second component is
+The second component is time spent together.

 Kind of obvious.
 But here’s the thing:

 Asking her to be your girlfriend might make her feel like you want to force things upon her, which kills the build-up of a great narrative.
 Girls like for things to “just happen”, organically, and the big girlfriend question might be interpreted as you being scared of losing her.
 Which is a needy attitude, a big turn off, and she might end up not perceiving you as a win for her.
 Even if she genuinely WAS attracted to you before you asked the question.